 Whether you’re looking for a portable media experience or a powerful, lightweight laptop replacement for travel, a tablet can fit the bill.
 These increasingly do-it-all devices can handle work and play, and even replace a laptop.
 After months of testing, we’ve found four top picks, one of which should fit your touch-screen needs, whichever platform you prefer.
 Apple’s iPad can handle work and play, the iPad Pro can replace your laptop, Amazon’s Fire HD series is great for on-the-go streaming and Samsung’s Galaxy Tab series continues to push Android tablets further with their DeX productivity environment.

-The 8th Gen iPad stood out as the best overall option in our testing thanks to a zippy processor that crushes play or work tasks with ease.
-This tablet mixes performance and value in a way that no other tablet can.
+The 9th Gen iPad stood out as the best overall option in our testing thanks to a faster processor that crushes everyday tasks with ease.
+It mixes performance and value in a way that no other tablet can, and tosses in support for core iPad accessories.

 The 2021 iPad Pro is the fastest tablet we've ever tested and it runs effortlessly through all sorts of tasks — Photoshop exports, video renders, gaming, productivity tasks and streaming all happen without a hitch.